bzw133/SHAARP.ml/docs/input.md

 ![partialanal](./img/partialanal.png)

--  Check the assumptions to be applied while solving for the reflection and transmission coefficients from the `Assumptions` sub-panel.
+-  Select the assumptions to be applied while solving for the reflection and transmission coefficients from the `Assumptions` sub-panel.
 -  In the `Polarimetry Settings` sub-panel, enter the incident angle and ellipticity in degree.
 Depending on the requirement, the polarizer and analyzer angles may be entered.
 See `Polarimetry Settings` under `SHG Simulation` for more details.